Summer Dive Special

 because of its "floor" and generally mild currents.

-the preservation of the natural and marine heritage of the islands.
+Parks Trust, dedicated to the preservation of the natural and marine heritage

 For diving emergencies, use channel 16 or 22A for US Coast Guard (9-6770) or call 999